-The DAXI has a FLUSHLEVEL configuration that indicates how aggressively the DAXI flushes buffers in order to ensure that resources are always available for the CPU.
-When the FLUSHLEVEL is set to 0, the DAXI will attempt to maintain two free buffers (maximum of two buffers in the M/W states) and when the
+The DAXI has a FLUSHLEVEL configuration that indicates how aggressively the DAXI will flush buffers in order to ensure that resources are always available for the CPU.

+• When set to 1 and 3 or more buffers are enabled, the DAXI will attempt to maintain three free buffers.